Terraform

 Note that when the key does not exist in the lookup function, it returns an empty string as the default value.

-The Terraform configuration below defines a security group resource.
-It also implements a local variable to look up the value of the security group ID when created.
+The Terraform configuration below defines a security group resource and implements a local variable to look up the value of the security group ID when created.
 The lookup function is implemented similarly, as it is explained in the previous section.

 We also define an output variable to print the value in the terminal.